-When entering the PLAN nodec mode, the display first briefly shows the remaining desaturation time before going into plan mode.
+When entering the DIVE PLANNING mode (PLAN NoDec) mode, the display first briefly shows the remaining desaturation time before going into plan mode.

 By pressing the UP/DOWN buttons, you can scroll the no-decompression limits in 3 m/10 ft increments ending at 45 m/150 ft.
-No-decompression limits longer than 99 min are displayed as "-".
+No-decompression limits longer than 99 minutes are displayed as "-".
+During a dive series (between two consecutive dives) it is also possible to enter the surface interval time as a planning parameter.